gavinmcfarland/mole/README.md

 <hr />

-Mole is a platform agnostic preprocessor that allows you to create your own design system framework.
+Mole is a platform-agnostic preprocessor that allows you to create molecular inputs for your design system.
 There are a lot of ways to use `mole`.
-Some examples include, creating your own CSS framework, managing design tokens for different platforms, or something else entirely.
+Some examples include: creating your own CSS utilities framework, managing design tokens for different platforms, or something else entirely.

 ## Usage